ksu-cs-textbooks/cis308/content/1-chapter/1_1-helloWorld.md

 ```

-To write and run this program see the *Visual Studio guide* for more information.
+To write and run this program see the Tools Guide in section 0.1 for more information.
 It should print "Hello, World!" to the console.